arcus/education_fellows/SQL.md

 > **PRO Tip:**
 >
 > Notice that each column listed in the **Select Statement** first lists the name of the table that the column belongs to, then the name of the column itself (separated by a period).
 >
+> This is another example of the use of Dot Notation in SQL.
+>
 > Though not required for a single table select statement, it is a good idea to follow this practice any time you are writing a select statement in order to make sure its clear which table each column is coming from.
 Doing this will make things less error-prone if you ever want to add additional tables to your query and will make it easier for other programmers to read your code.